yuvarajabdul/socialmedia/README.md

-SRS FILE FOR BUILDING SOCIAL MEDIA APPLICATION
+SRS FILE FOR BUILDING SOCIAL MEDIA APPLICATION.
-DESCRIPTION:

 INTRODUCTION:
     The purpose of this document is to specify the software requirements for a social media application.
 This application will allow users to create profiles, connect with friends and family, share content such as photos and videos, and engage in various forms of communication.
 The application will be developed for mobile and web platforms, using modern software development practices.